intelops/kubviz/README.md

 ```bash
 helm upgrade -i kubviz-client kubviz/client -n kubviz --set "nats.auth.token=$token"
 ```

 **NOTE:**
+- If you want to get a token from a secret, use a secret reference with the secret's name and key.

+**NOTE:**
 - If you want to enable Grafana with the client deployment, add `--set grafana.enabled=true` to the helm upgrade command.